tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/streamanalytics/stream-analytics-aggregate.md

 **\** \*Using PATCH to change the function type is not permitted.
 Since changing the function type likely would specify a whole new set of function type-specific properties.
 PUT rather than PATCH should be used to replace the complete entity.

-Note
+> [!NOTE]

-Update Function validates if the binding and input columns specified matches, if it doesn&#39;t it would return an error.
+> Update Function validates if the binding and input columns specified matches, if it doesn't it would return an error.
 This validation is triggered only if either input or output is specified.

 ## Examples